BenDev202/BenDev202/README.md

 ## 🧠 Currently Working On

 - 🔨 CodeArena – a coding platform for developers.
-- 📈 Improving backend logic using PHP and MySQL.
+- 💡 Learning **advanced frontend** with Next.js.
+- 🎨 Designing user experiences with Figma.
-- 🌐 Collaborating with others to build real-world applications.
+- 🌐 Collaborating with teams on real-world SaaS apps.

 ---